-Welcome, everyone!
-Welcome to the 67th episode of the Financial Advisor Success Podcast!
+Welcome back to the 94th episode of the Financial Advisor Success podcast!

 This week's guest is James Osborne.
 James is the founder of Bason Asset Management, a solo advisory firm based in the Denver suburbs that oversees more than $225 million of assets under management.